prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

     LiveConnectMode=minimal gulp build --modules=liveIntentIdSystem
     ```

-3. The external version, which requires a LiveConnect tag (>=3.0.0) or LiveConnect Hub installed on your page in addition to Prebid.
-Please contact LiveIntent for support in setting up LiveConnect and LiveConnect Hub.
+3. The external version, which requires a LiveConnect tag (>=3.0.0) installed on your page in addition to Prebid.
+Please contact LiveIntent for support in setting up LiveConnect.
 This will significantly reduce the size of your Prebid.js bundle and allow you to use the newest features of LiveConnect.
 All non-hub versions will be deprecated in the future.

     Add the **external** LiveIntent Identity module to your Prebid.js package with: